 In addition to historic tax credits, your state or municipality may have economic development tax credits for buying, fixing up and operating property in lower-income areas like this example of Detroit.
 Governments use economic development tax credits to encourage people to purchase in these areas so they will eventually be improved.

-Bottom Line: Rental Property Tax Benefits & Deductions
+The Bottom Line – Rental Property Tax Benefits

-Rental property tax benefits and deductions are abundant.
-Tax deductions are based on the expenses of a rental property, so it’s vital you keep thorough records for expenses.
+Real estate investors have access to an abundance of rental property tax benefits.
 Depending on how you hold the properties, you may be able to deduct expenses directly related to running the properties along with deducting expenses related to the overall business entity.
-Tax laws for rental property are complex and it’s advisable to use a tax professional or CPA for the tax strategy for your investments.
+Tax laws for rental property are complex and it’s advisable to use a tax professional or CPA.